Spidious/Hotkey-Proxy/README.md

 Allows at most 8 keys.
 It will work with less however the positions of the keys on the app are looking for serial inputs 0-7 going across the rows top to bottom.

 I used an Arduino Micro that outputs 0 through 7 depending on the pressed keys.
 The keys are wired to the digital inputs 2, 3, 4, 5, 6, 7, 8, and 9.
 The other end wired to ground.
+The code used is provided in the .ino file.